godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 OPTIONNALY

+git-all-edgetx.sh

+ - will git all the edge tx repo including the useless ones in the current dir . its pretty well commented edit it yourself if required its usefull

 setup_translation_dir.sh

  - setup the translation file location to help find them while compiling the project PERSONNALISE THE FILE setup_translation_dir.sh THIS IS NECESSARY IF YOU ARE TO RUN IT MY INFO IS THERE AS AN EXAMPLE

+NOTE

+since this is made for a CM511600 , its a good idea to help the 100% bottle necking cores and ram with a swap the size of the ram in this case a montruous 16gb for all the absurd qt6 linking

+here how

+urn off swap (so we can resize it):

+sudo swapoff /swapfile

+Resize the swapfile (to 16 GB):

+sudo fallocate -l 16G /swapfile sudo chmod 600 /swapfile sudo mkswap /swapfile

+Turn swap back on:

+sudo swapon /swapfile

+Verify:

+swapon --show
+free -h

+Now, your system will have 16 GB of swap.